John Moore, Baron Moore of Lower Marsh: End of political career

-After two months' absence due to illness, Moore returned to work.
-But by now his political prospects were much diminished.
+After two months' absence due to illness, Moore returned to work but by now his political prospects were much diminished.
 The Department of Health and Social Security was split into two separate ministries, with Kenneth Clarke becoming Secretary of State for Health on 25 July 1988.
 Moore remained in the Cabinet as Secretary of State for Social Security for a further year.
 However, his credibility was further damaged by speeches in which he appeared to suggest that poverty had been abolished in modern Britain.
 His attempt to target state assistance towards poorer families while freezing child benefits provoked a major rebellion by Conservative backbench MPs.

 Moore was sacked from the cabinet in July 1989.
 Most commentators at the time considered him to have been a weak politician who had been promoted beyond his ability.

-He was written off by one Tory as 'like a frightened rabbit mesmerised by oncoming headlights'.
+One colleague compared him to 'a frightened rabbit mesmerised by oncoming headlights'.

+Between his sacking from the Cabinet in 1989 and stepping down from the House of Commons in 1992 his only contributions were in two transport debates.
 He gave up his parliamentary seat at the time of the 1992 general election.
 After leaving government Moore held a number of directorships with large concerns, including Credit Suisse Asset Management and Rolls-Royce.
 In 2010 he retired as Chairman of the Monitor Group.

-After leaving the Commons in 1992, Moore became a life peer as Baron Moore of Lower Marsh, of Lower Marsh in the London Borough of Lambeth.
-A BBC feature in August 2011 reported that after 20 years in the House of Lords, Moore had still to make his maiden speech.
-Between his sacking from the Cabinet in 1989 and stepping down from the House of Commons in 1992 his only contributions were in two transport debates.
+After leaving the Commons, Moore became a life peer as Baron Moore of Lower Marsh, of Lower Marsh in the London Borough of Lambeth.
+His attendance was very sparse; a BBC feature in August 2011 reported that after 20 years in the House of Lords, Moore had still to make his maiden speech.